bhupatjangid/TheRTUCoders/README.md

 #### Example:

-Clone down master branch repository.
+Clone down 'https://github.com/bhupatjangid/TheRTUCoders/tree/master' repository.
 You will need `node` and `npm` installed globally on your machine.

 Installation: